 Being a talented chef doesn't mean you know how to write a great resume.
-Years of experience or a degree from culinary school is a fantastic start, but how do you write a resume that can help you secure you an interview where you can really make an excellent impression?
+Years of experience or a degree from culinary school is a fantastic start, but how do you write a resume that can help you make that experience and/or degree sound appealing to a prospective employer?

 What's the Purpose of a Culinary Arts Resume?

 Resumes are used to quickly screen chef applicants.
 Employers usually scan them for relevant information in under 30 seconds.
-Your goal is to create a concise (under two pages) and specific account of the education, qualifications, and experience relevant to the culinary arts job you're applying for.
+Your goal is to create a concise (under two pages) account of the education, qualifications, and experience you have that are relevant to the culinary arts job you're applying for.

 Getting Started on Your Resume